Redot-Engine/redot-docs/tutorials/physics/physics_introduction.rst

 is typically different from the frame rate which fluctuates based on what is rendered and available resources.

 It is important that all physics related code runs at this fixed rate.
-Therefore Godot differentiates :ref:`between physics and idle processing <doc_idle_and_physics_processing>`.
+Therefore redot differentiates :ref:`between physics and idle processing <doc_idle_and_physics_processing>`.
-Code that runs each frame is called idle processing and code that runs on each physics tick is called physics processing.
-Godot provides two different callbacks, one for each of those processing rates.
+Code that runs each frame is called idle processing and code that runs on each physics tick is called physics processing. redot provides two different callbacks, one for each of those processing rates.

 The physics callback, :ref:`Node._physics_process() <class_Node_private_method__physics_process>`,